AttackWall

 The listening environment of the AttackWall is so comfortable and natural, you may find yourself mixing for much longer sessions and re-mixing old projects for the sheer joy that using the AttackWall brings.

-Soundwave Reflections IllustrationVertical Mode Control
+Vertical Mode Control

 A typical monitor on a stand is located about halfway between the floor and the ceiling.
 The floor and ceiling reflections couple with one another, imposing strong phase interference.
 This typically causes a drop in sound level around 70 hz for 8′ ceilings, and a boost in level around 140 hz.
 The engineer will apply equalization to compensate, leading to poor mix translation.
-The solution is the ASC MonitorStack.
+The solution is the ASC MonitorStand.

 In the AttackWall, a monitor speaker sits on a MonitorStand Base, which is designed to extract sound power out of the downward moving section of the bass wavefront.
 A MonitorStand Top rests on top of the speaker to absorb the vertically expanding section of the bass wave front.

-The MonitorStack reduces the sound power buildup of vertical resonance between speaker, floor and ceiling.
+The MonitorStand reduces the sound power buildup of vertical resonance between speaker, floor and ceiling.
 Phase cancel and add effects disappear at the speaker and mix positions without resorting to monitor equalization.
 Your mixes hang together no matter where they are played.

-The MonitorStack Bases and Tops are purpose built TubeTraps, multi-chambered for strength, vibration resistance and rapid attenuation of bass wavefronts traveling down the length of the TubeTrap.
+The MonitorStand bases and tops are purpose built TubeTraps, multi-chambered for strength, vibration resistance and rapid attenuation of bass wavefronts traveling down the length of the TubeTrap.
 Monitor Stacks are designed and built for axial wave attenuation which differentiates them from the radial attenuation provided by standard TubeTraps.
 All contact surfaces are fit with edge loaded felt spring isolators.
-The MonitorStacks are also made to endure the tremendously high sound levels that can only occur so close to the high power drivers in recording studios.
+The MonitorStands are also made to endure the tremendously high sound levels that can only occur so close to the high power drivers in recording studios.

 Midfield loudspeakers sit on speaker stands which allow the spherical wavefront of the bass range to illuminate the entire room, creating strong early reflections and late reverb.